EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Barely contained anger toward Israeli forces
+Barely contained anger at Israeli forces

 Discover how another country covers this same story.